-SWOT Analysis of Tesla discusses the company’s strengths, weaknesses, figuring out how the company is planning to expand its businesses, growth strategies which we call opportunities and threats.
+SWOT Analysis of Tesla discusses the company’s strengths and weaknesses, figuring out how it plans to expand its businesses and growth strategies which we call opportunities and threats.
 As one of the largest electric car producers in the world, it has several strengths, weaknesses, opportunities, and threats.

 S Stands For Strengths

 3. Best in Class Electic Cars: Tesla has produced the most innovative and best quality cars.
-A recent study shows that Tesla ranked in the top three in terms of traveling range.
-The Tesla Model S will get you the furthest – traveling up to 600 kilometers on a single charge.
-The nearest another brand has got is the Opel Ampera, with a range of 520 kilometers.
+A recent study shows that Tesla ranked in the top three in the travelling range.
+The Tesla Model S will get you the furthest – travelling up to 600 kilometres on a single charge.
+The nearest other brand has brought the Opel Ampera, with a range of 520 kilometres.

-Tesla also engineered and designed the most comfortable cars, which gives extreme comfort to its customers.
+Tesla also engineered and designed the most comfortable cars, which comfort its customers.

-4. Brand Image: Tesla has gained a huge trust from customers due to quality products and their efforts to develop clean energy.
+4. Brand Image: Tesla has gained huge customer trust due to quality products and their efforts to develop clean energy.

 W Stands For Weakness